 2GR-FE: Engine Basics and Specs

-The 2GR-FE uses an open deck V6 design with an aluminum cylinder block and aluminum cylinder heads.
-This all aluminum helped save weight which increases fuel economy.
-Toyota used a DOHC design with the 2GR-FE along with 4-valves per cylinder to improve power and further improve efficiency.
+The 2GR-FE uses an open deck V6 with an aluminum cylinder block and aluminum cylinder heads.
+This all-aluminum design helps save weight and improve thermal efficiency, ultimately increasing fuel economy.

-Later versions of this engine used Toyota’s direct injection system which improved power and efficiency even further.
+Later versions of this engine used Toyota’s direct injection system, further improving power and efficiency.

 - Production Run: 2005 – Current